⇒ What is Vitalnet? A customized COTS data warehouse software.

 ⇒ Does Vitalnet make maps?
 Yes, very well.

-⇒ Can I download results data?
-Yes, in several ways.
+⇒ Can I download Vitalnet results?
+Yes, in several useful ways.

 ⇒ What are the hardware requirements?
 Minimal.